Circadian Rhythm Sleep Disorders

 • Reduced performance: Difficulty concentrating or staying alert during the day.

-Diagnosis of a Circadian Rhythm Disorders
+Diagnosis of a Circadian Rhythm Sleep Disorders

-Your doctor can easily diagnose circadian rhythm disorder using a combination of methods such as reviewing your medical history, asking about your symptoms, sleep habits, and surroundings, performing a physical examination, and ordering diagnostic testing.
+Your doctor can easily diagnose circadian rhythm sleep disorder using a combination of methods such as reviewing your medical history, asking about your symptoms, sleep habits, and surroundings, performing a physical examination, and ordering diagnostic testing.

 • Questionnaires about medical history: Inquiring about your symptoms, sleeping patterns, and any changes or problems impacting your personal or professional life are all part of this.